Regression

 plt.show()

-We demonstrated four different implementations of linear regression: least squares, gradient descent, CVXPY, and Scikit-Learn.
+We have demonstrated four different implementations of linear regression: least squares, gradient descent, CVXPY, and Scikit-Learn.

 In the objective function, the error is defined as the difference between the predicted value and the ground truth.
 To measure the magnitude or strength of this error, the L2 norm is typically used, as it provides a smooth and differentiable measure of error, making it convenient for optimization.